katsutoxin/samples-loadtest-shoppingcart/README.md

 Targeting a Lightbend Cloudstate deployment:

-You service will need to be exposed using the `csctl svc expose` command.
+You service will need to be exposed using the `akkasls svc expose` command.
 This gives you the hostname.
 The port will be 443.
 Additionally you need to ensure that SSL is enabled (the default is to communicate with the service in plaintext mode).

 * GATLING_USE_SSL=true
 * GATLING_HOST=yourhostname.us-east1.apps.lbcs.dev